yimengsun/COGS121-project/milestone5.md

 4. milestone5.md contains a written explanation of how your UI's screenshots have improved upon the versions shown in milestone4.md.

-Our UI has improved from milestone4 to milestone5, we added color to our tabs so that they are not transparent and we have changed the way our data is visualized.
+Our UI has improved from milestone4 to milestone5, we added color to our tabs so that they are not transparent we have separated what we are trying to show the User so that they are not overwhelmed by the amount of information we can give them.
+While we give them a lot of information, we want to give them the information that they need in steps so that they can start to understand what is being shown to them.

 We would put the information for each city in more manageable pieces so that our users will be able to better utilize the information that we were given.
 Better and more constantly organized information across multiple cuties will allow our users to see how the city they are researching stacks up against other cities they are looking to settle down in.

 5. milestone5.md contains screenshots of how your data is displayed or visualized within your app.
 Include these as separate screenshots in addition to the general UI screenshots in rubric item 2.
 (You don't need a fancy visualization, but your data needs to be shown in a way that makes sense for your app.)